Spasticity and Traumatic Brain Injury

 • Have constipation or large hemorrhoids.

-• Have an injury to the muscles, tendons, or bones (including bone fractures).
+• Have pain or injury to the arm or leg.

 • Feel emotional stress.